 I am noticing with great relief that it’s only the bad-ass aspect that is very similar in most of my heroes.
 Each one so far is turning out to be unique in his background and his reasons for turning out as he has.
 I never want to be accused of writing the same man over and over.
 Each hero has to be his own man with his own special story – and not all of them are tall and dark and have 6-pack abs, although that seems to be the preferred description.
 My hero Mitch Brady in DESPERATE HEARTS (September 2014) has sandy hair and very blue eyes, but he is, of course, tall and has those abs!

 I like to write a hero (and often a heroine) who has some kind of tragedy in his past that has caused him to turn out the way he has, either some traumatic childhood experience, or the horrors of the Civil War or Indian wars, or he’s been robbed of everything he called his own or his inheritance – or has lost a wife or child tragically – something that makes the heroine’s (and the reader’s) heart ache for the poor guy and want to just hug him and tell him everything will be all right – but of course he’s rugged and stoic and refuses (at first) to admit that he needs that hug.
 After all, in the “old days” a man just didn’t cry.
 When they do in my books, it tears your heart out because he’s such a macho man that it is a real surprise when he even gets tears in his eyes, let alone actually weeping.
 No cry-babies here.
-Just men who have suffered and finally meet a woman who understands that at least once he has to “let it all out.”
+Just men who have suffered and have finally met a woman who understands that at least once he has to “let it all out.”

 I think another required “ingredient” for a hero is that he doesn’t just love and want the heroine – he NEEDS the heroine.
 He should feel he couldn’t go on without her – feelings he of course fights at first, but feelings he can’t ignore forever.
 In my books the hero often feels he is unworthy of the heroine’s love, or feels he could never be the kind of man he “thinks” she wants or needs.
 I usually always find a way for hero and heroine to finally be together without either of them having to give up his and her own dreams.
 That’s the way most romances turn out, but I refuse to do it the “soft, flowery” way.
 Hero and heroine have to fight together to realize their dreams and to be able to spend their lives together.